osadavc/uber-eats-serverless/Readme.md

-# Make sure to define SECRET_KEY of stripe in environment variables
+# define SECRET_KEY of stripe in environment variables